codota/tabnine-nvim/README.md

 ## Activate Tabnine Pro

-`:TabnineHub` - to open Tabnine Hub and sign in to your account `:TabnineSignInUsingAuthToken` - to sign in using auth token (for headless environments, where no browser is available)
+`:TabnineHub` - to open Tabnine Hub and log in to your account `:TabnineLoginWithAuthToken` - to log in using auth token (for headless environments, where no browser is available)

 Sometimes Tabnine may fail to open the browser on Tabnine Hub, in this case use `:TabnineHubUrl` to get Tabnine Hub URL